walmartlabs/concord-website/training/includes/concord-1-beginner-6-cicd.md

 - OneOps compute or Ansible deployment goes down
 - Reboot/repair of system fires event to Concord
 - Concord flow triggers new deployment

+Note:
+- OneOps compute has problems, event sends to Concord, Concord triggers deployment to reinstate to state before failure

 <!--- vertical -->